top of page

 There is also the added benefit that better muscle oxygenation can lead to faster muscle recovery.

-It can’t go overlooked that one of the main reasons why compression wear has become so popular is that it’s the most comfortable option for when you’re active.
+It can’t go overlooked that one of the main reasons why compression gear has become so popular is that it’s the most comfortable option for when you’re active.

-Athletes simply feel better moving and competing in compression wear than they did in any fabrics that were available prior.
+Athletes simply feel better moving and competing in compression garments than they do in any other fabric choice.

 This tight fit also allows the garment to stay in place, so you wont be constantly adjusting while your active.